 We have observed this decision scheme in our case study.
 The dimensions (levels and stages) result from the nature of distributed decision making (e.g., given that the developers of platforms, applications, and integration solutions are often not working in the same organization).
-However, the decisions taken influence the design space left open for later decisions, and each additional stage introduced, excludes or refines decisions that must be made in the subsequent steps.
-Hence, we propose to extend the existing architectural decision making concepts with support for multiple levels and for multiple stages of decision making along those lines.
-Our general model of the artifacts at the different decisionmaking levels and their architectural knowledge derivation relationships are shown in Figure 6.
+However, still the decisions they make influence the design space left open for later decisions, and each additional stage introduced, excludes or refines decisions that must be made in the subsequent steps.
+We hence propose to extend the existing architectural decision making concepts with support for multiple levels and stages of decision making along those lines.
+Our general model of the artifacts at the different decision-making levels and their architectural knowledge derivation relationships is shown in Figure 6.

-Figure 6.
-Artifacts and their Architectural Knowledge Derivation Relationships in Different Levels of Decision Making
+Figure 6: Artifacts and their Architectural Knowledge Derivation Relationships in Different Levels of Decision Making